greninja199/Archer-game/README.md

 I used 'LUA' language for coding the game.
 Love2d is the software in which the code is run.
 It provides the environment to run the code.

+# Libraries Added

+Push.lua is the library required for some of its functions that should be kept in the same folder as main.lua to run the project.

 # How to play

 Press 'W' to increase the angle with the horizontal direction.